-Dipesh Shah, O.B.E., F.R.S.A., is a director on the boards of Thames Water and the Kemble Water group of companies, Equus Petroleum plc (where he is Senior Independent Director and Chairman of the Nominations Committee), JKX Oil & Gas plc (where he is Senior Independent Director and Chairman of the Remuneration Committee), The Crown Estate and the 2020 European Fund for Energy, Climate Change and Infrastructure (the "EU Marguerite Fund", where he is Chairman of the Investment Committee).
+Dipesh Shah, O.B.E., F.R.S.A., is a director on the boards of Thames Water group of companies, Equus Petroleum plc (where he is Senior Independent Director and Chairman of the Nominations Committee), JKX Oil & Gas plc (where he is Senior Independent Director and Chairman of the Remuneration Committee), The Crown Estate, Cavendish Fluor Partnership and the 2020 European Fund for Energy, Climate Change and Infrastructure (the "EU Marguerite Fund", where he is Chairman of the Investment Committee).
 He is also a Trustee of the British Youth Opera and a Governor of Merchant Taylors' School.

-Mr. Shah was formerly the Chief Executive of the UK Atomic Energy Authority and of various large businesses in the BP Group, where he was a member of the Group Leadership for more than a decade.
+Mr. Shah was formerly the Chief Executive of the UK Atomic Energy Authority and of various large businesses in BP Plc, where he was a member of the Group Leadership for more than a decade and latterly also the Global Head of Acquisitions and Divestitures.
 Mr. Shah was Chairman, inter alia, of Viridian Group plc, HgCapital Renewable Power Partners LLP and the European Photovoltaic Industry Association.
 In addition, he has been a Director of several major organizations, including Babcock International Group Plc and Lloyd's of London.
 He was also a member of the UK Government's Renewable Energy Advisory Committee from 1994 to 2002.
 Earlier, Mr. Shah was the Chief Economist for BP Oil UK.

 Born in India, and brought up in Uganda, Mr. Shah is a graduate of the University of London, the University of Warwick and the Harvard Business School management program.
-He was appointed an Officer of the Order of the British Empire (O.B.E.) in the 2007 New Year Honours List and is a Life Fellow of the Royal Society of Arts (F.R.S.A.).
+He was appointed an Officer of the Order of the British Empire (O.B.E.) in the 2007 New Year Honours and is a Life Fellow of the Royal Society of Arts (F.R.S.A.).

-In addition to Canaccord Genuity Group Inc., Mr. Shah is a director of the following public companies: Equus Petroleum plc and JKX Oil & Gas plc.
-Mr. Shah attended all of the six meetings of the Board of Directors held between April 1, 2013 and June 9, 2014.
+In addition to Canaccord Genuity Group Inc., Mr. Shah is a director of the following public company: JKX Oil & Gas plc.
+Mr. Shah attended all of the eight meetings of the Board of Directors held between April 1, 2014 and June 2, 2015.